AlibabaCloudDocs/arms/intl.en-US/Browser Monitoring/Quick start/For mini programs/Monitor DingTalk mini programs.md

     3. To report the health logs that indicate the health level and browsing time on the page, call the `pageHide` method in the `onHide` and `onUnload` methods.

         **Note:** Do not call the pageHide method together with the `hookPage` method.
-Otherwise, the logs are repeatedly reported.
+Otherwise, the health logs are repeatedly reported.

         ```
         import Monitor from '/util/monitor';